Our top 10 wildlife sightings for January

 Another bird that skulks around in scrub close to water is the Cetti’s warbler.
 It can be tricky to see but loud bursts of song give away its location.

 Once you’ve heard a burst of bubbling song, look for a small-medium sized dark, stocky bird with an upright tail flitting around dense bushes.
+Wetland reserves like Hosehill Lake are good places to look for these little birds.

 The last ‘hard-to-spot in the reeds’ bird on our list is a winter visitor in our counties.
 Bitterns are herons that are well-camouflaged in amongst reeds with their streaky buffy and brown plumage.
 They’re often easiest to see when they fly over the reeds before descending down again to hunt for fish.